-In fact, the late Mac Miller once rapped “playing Sega Saturn, I ball like Jamal Mashburn.”
+In fact, the late Mac Miller once rapped, “playing Sega Saturn; I ball like Jamal Mashburn.”

-#1 World Series Baseball 98
+1) World Series Baseball 98

-It wasn’t until EA Sports transitioned from Triple Play to the MVP Baseball series in the mid-2000s, that WS 98 was knocked off the crown for best baseball game ever.
-Still, WS 98 remains on the Mount Rushmore of baseball video games, and it is only available for Sega Saturn & Genisis.
+It wasn’t until EA Sports transitioned from Triple Play to the MVP Baseball series in the mid-2000s that WS 98 was knocked off the crown for best baseball game ever.
+Still, WS 98 remains on the Mount Rushmore of baseball video games and is only available for Sega Saturn & Genisis.

-The theme is Track & Field and players get to choose from a variety of events including the long jump, hurdles, pole vault, shot put, javelin throw, and various races.
+The theme is Track & Field, and players can choose from various events, including the long jump, hurdles, pole vault, shot put, javelin throw, and various races.
 The game was received with generally positive reviews upon its release, but like all Saturn games, it has aged graphically.

-#3 NBA Action 98
+3) NBA Action 98

 The NBA 2K series is seen as an industry juggernaut, but did you know that Visual Concepts’ first-ever basketball video game was NBA Action 98?
-It shows the foundation of what would later become the greatest basketball series in video game history and now part of modern basketball culture.
+It shows the foundation of what would later become the greatest basketball series in video game history and is now part of modern basketball culture.

-#4 NHL All-Star Hockey 98
+4) NHL All-Star Hockey 98

-Just like XBOX went onto have its signature sports games like NHL Rivals and NBA Inside Drive, so to did Sega Saturn with their games from 1998.
-One fun fact about this game is that it includes Olympic teams which makes for some good retro gaming.
+Just like XBOX went on to have its signature sports games like NHL Rivals and NBA Inside Drive, so to did Sega Saturn with their games from 1998.
+One fun fact about this game is that it includes Olympic teams, which makes for some good retro gaming.

-#5 WorldWide Soccer 98
+5) WorldWide Soccer 98

-Worldwide Soccer includes commentary from Jack Charlton, who is a former player and manager and serves as the color commentator to Jack Bloom.
-The gameplay itself was considered excellent at the time and is still enjoyable if you can get past the aged graphics (though they were considered advanced by the late 90’s standards).
+Worldwide Soccer includes commentary from Jack Charlton, a former player, and manager who serves as the color commentator to Jack Bloom.
+The gameplay itself was considered excellent at the time and is still enjoyable if you can get past the aged graphics (though they were considered advanced by the late 90s standards).